At the Neurology Consultation Service, we provide comprehensive evaluation and follow-up to individuals with complex neurologic disorders.

 As part of our consultation service, we also operate the McLean Hospital Neuropsychiatry and Behavioral Neurology (NBN) consult service, which provides multidisciplinary evaluations for inpatients with complex, multi-faceted disorders.

 Patients with psychiatric syndromes often also have neurologic disease or an unidentified dysfunction of the central nervous system.
 Similarly, patients with neurologic disorders often fall victim to devastating psychiatric symptoms.
 These patients therefore can greatly benefit from combined neurologic and psychiatric care.

 Funded by the Sidney R. Baer Foundation, the NBN team consists of psychiatrists, neurologists. psychologists and neuroscientists.
 As a group we evaluate patients and work together to generate comprehensive formulations and treatment plans.
 This multidisciplinary approach is time-efficient and cost-effective, giving the patient and the patient's treatment team rapid expert opinion and recommended courses of action.

 Neurology Consultation Service is located on the Belmont campus, in the Admissions Building.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.

-For further information about our program, please contact:
+For further information about our program, please contact our admissions coordinator: